Kevin-HESSE/auto_sqitch_script/README.md

 ## Installation

-No installation is necessary.
+No installation is necessary except the sqitch tools.

+For more information about sqitch, check the following link : [sqitch documentation](https://sqitch.org/)

 You just need to copy the content of auto_squitch.sh inside a shell script at the root of your project.
 All example below are based on this name.
 Adapt it if you named it differently.

 ## Configuration

-All configurations are at the beginning of the auto_squitch.sh
+All configurations are at the beginning of the auto_squitch.sh between the comment block `Variable to modify`

 ### Mandatory